CLARIAH/awesome-humanities-ontologies/README.md

 - [Geonames](https://www.geonames.org/) - covers all countries and contains over eleven million placenames that are available for download free of charge
 - [GeoSPARQL](http://www.opengis.net/ont/geosparql#) - the richest and most common spatial ontologies, plus an optional SPARQL extension (hence the name) that supports spatial reasoning over geodata that are annotated with its ontology.
 Supported by various triples stores, such as TriplyDB (Druid) triple stores
-- [IDS](https://doi.org/10.51964/hlcs9290) - The Intermediate Data Structure (IDS) is a standard data format that has been adopted by several large longitudinal databases on historical populations.
+- [LIO](https://lov.linkeddata.es/dataset/lov/vocabs/lio) - A Lightweight Ontology for Describing Images
+- [NIE-INE ontologies](https://github.com/nie-ine/Ontologies/) - infrastructure developed to ensure long-term storage of data of scientific edition projects in the Humanities at the Swiss Universities of Basel, Bern, Zürich, and Geneva
+- [Persons in Context](https://personsincontext.org) - The Persons in Context Ontology is a knowledge model for describing person observations and (derived from them) uniquely identified persons using schema.org and other existing vocabularies
 - [PROV ontology](https://www.w3.org/TR/prov-o/) - set of classes, properties, and restrictions that can be used to represent and interchange provenance information
-- [NIE-INE ontologies](https://github.com/nie-ine/Ontologies/) - infrastructure developed to ensure long-term storage of data of scientific edition projects in the Humanities at the Swiss Universities of Basel, Bern, Zürich, and Geneva
-- [LIO](https://lov.linkeddata.es/dataset/lov/vocabs/lio) - A Lightweight Ontology for Describing Images
 - [OWL Time](https://www.w3.org/TR/owl-time/) - Time ontology in OWL
 - [Perio.do](https://perio.do/en/) - a gazetteer of period definitions for linking and visualizing data
 - [Simple Event Model (SEM)](https://semanticweb.cs.vu.nl/2009/11/sem/) - an ontology for modelling events